TerezaRokos/JavaScript-1---Kelvin-Weather/README.md

 A program converts Kelvin to Celsius, then to Fahrenheit.<br /><br />
 magicBall<br />
 The user will be able to input a question, then my program will output a random fortune.<br /><br />
-raceDay<br />
-A program that will register runners for a race and give them instructions on race day.
-All adults will race in the morning and all people under 18 will race in the afternoon.<br /><br />
 passwordValidator<br />
 A program to make sure that a password is complex so that it cannot be easily guessed.
 Our password validator will check multiple aspects of a potential password and will report back to the user if their password meets a set of rules.<br />
 The rules for our password validator are:<br />